- How to Write the Carnegie Mellon University Essays 2017-2018 - August 17, 2017

-After choosing what problem you wish you discuss, you could research how others have attempted tackling it so that you have an idea of what might be expected of a reasonable solution.
+After choosing what problem you wish to discuss, you could research how others have attempted tackling it so that you have an idea of what might be expected from a reasonable solution.
 Your proposed solution does not (and most likely will not) need to be a surefire fix to the problem, but it does need to show a thoughtful attempt at innovation crafted by knowledge of the issue at stake.
 In fact, if you are feeling unsure about your solution, you might even try discussing the methods that you would employ to come up with an efficacious solution.

 Tell us an interesting or amusing story about yourself that you have not already shared in your application.
 (150-200 words)

 Should you choose to write a response to the third prompt, you will need to exercise your creativity muscle a bit more, but responding to this prompt gives you an opportunity to create a piece of writing that will truly stick in your reader’s mind.
-Quick psychology tip: humans are creatures of stories, and thus, making yourself memorable through a good story is an ingenious way of making sure your application sticks out from the rest, especially when your competition might be discussing about problems in their field (above), or inventing a course (below).
+Quick psychology tip: Humans are creatures of stories, and thus, making yourself memorable through a good story is an ingenious way of making sure your application sticks out from the rest, especially when your competition might be discussing about problems in their field (above), or inventing a course (below).

-Whatever the story ends up being, you need to be sure that it is appropriate, because the quality of humor be critiqued by all your readers who are UGA admissions officers.
+Whatever the story ends up being, you need to be sure that it is appropriate, especially when considering your audience (UGA admissions officers).
 Consider running your story by a few of your teachers beforehand.
 Your essay does not necessarily need to be funny, so do not try to cram humor into a story that is more geared towards the “interesting” aspect of the prompt.

-UGA’s First Year Odyssey Program offers more than 300 seminar courses for new freshmen.
-Some examples include “The History of Horseracing”, “Einstein and the Theories of Relativity” and “The Zombie Plague”.
+UGA’s First-Year Odyssey Program offers more than 300 seminar courses for new freshmen.
+Some examples include “The History of Horse Racing,” “Einstein and the Theories of Relativity,” and “The Zombie Plague.”
 If you could create your own seminar course at UGA in any subject area that interested you, what would it be?
-What would the course be named and what would you hope to learn?
-Please write your response in the style of the UGA First Year Odyssey descriptions as seen on their website.
+What would the course be named, and what would you hope to learn?
+Please write your response in the style of the UGA First-Year Odyssey descriptions as seen on their website.
 (150-200 words)

 Should you choose to write a response to the third prompt, you will need creativity, much like in the second prompt.
 However, it will have to be more focused in order to take on the format of course descriptions as seen on UGA’s First Year Odyssey website.
-In a sense, this prompt asks the applicant to imagine how an interest of theirs could play out if it were to be set in an open-discussion classroom context.
+In a sense, this prompt asks the applicant to imagine how an interest of his or hers could play out if it were to be set in an open-discussion classroom context.

 A good starting point is taking some time to ponder about questions that you may have had while learning about something in school.
 Admissions officers want to measure the extent of your intellectual curiosity, and how much debate you are willing to undergo to pursue some answers.
 This is a test of innovation in thinking, since inventing a feasible course capable of educating students via discussion requires diligent industry and thought.

-As many of the course descriptions for UGA’s First Year Odyssey demonstrate, you should begin by describing the context of the subject matter.
+As many of the course descriptions for the First-Year Odyssey demonstrate, you should begin by describing the context of the subject matter.
 Due to the variability in course topic, this context could take the form of a brief history, the description of a particular event, or even a single thought someone might have that is worth delving into.